Lesser Town Walking Tour (Self Guided), Prague

 - Franz Kafka Museum

-- Wallenstein Palace & Gardens
+- Wallenstein Palace and Gardens

 - Lesser Town Square